-Default Text: A riparian strip is a band of natural, permanent vegetation that borders rivers and lakes.
-It is a transition zone between aquatic and earthy environments.
+A riparian strip is a natural, permanent strip of vegetation that borders streams and lakes.
+It is a transition zone between aquatic and terrestrial environments.

 Please note that there is no public access to a lake on the Municipality’s territory.

 The part it plays

 The Riparian Strip plays a very important part in the health of lakes and rivers.
 It allows it to:

 - Filter pollutants or contaminants before they can enterwaterways;

 - Vegetation retains the input of nutrients such as phosphorus and nitrogen, something that algae love.
 The vegetation also absorbs pollutants such as fertilizers and pesticides in part or entirely.
 We must not forget that lawns need fertilizers to stay healthy.
 But in rainy weather, much of the fertilizer that feeds them escapes into the waterways and contributes to the over-fertilization of the waters.
 Result: aquatic plants begin to proliferate excessively;

 - Due to the root system and natural vegetation, sediments such as sand and soil are retained before being thrown into the water;

 - Curbs erosion with roots;